CLEAN ENERGY FOR CUMBRIA

 More information on the statutory consultation can be found on the Public Consultation page and the consultation materials are available on the Documents page.

 Dean Moor Solar Farm is located between the villages of Gilgarran and Branthwaite in West Cumbria.
-If approved, the project will consist of the construction, operation and maintenance, and decommissioning of a solar energy generating station comprising solar photovoltaic (‘PV’) arrays, Battery Energy Storage System (‘BESS’), landscape and biodiversity enhancements, and other associated infrastructure (‘the Proposed Development’) on approximately 279.50 hectares (‘ha’) of land.
+If approved, the project will consist of the construction, operation and maintenance, and decommissioning of a solar energy generating station comprising solar photovoltaic (‘PV’) arrays, landscape and biodiversity enhancements, and other associated infrastructure (‘the Proposed Development’) on approximately 279.50 hectares (‘ha’) of land.

 Additional information about the proposals and the consultation process can be found on the Government’s National Infrastructure Planning Website.